karim/adila/README.md

 compile 'com.karimeldeeb.adila:database:+'
 ```

 Using `+` in dependencies lets you automatically pick up the latest available version.
-While it is generally not recommended, it is fine for this type of library since it will be updated almost daily.
+While it is generally not recommended, it is fine for this type of library since it will be updated frequently.

+Also, instead of using the whole `database` artifact, you should use one that matches your application `minSdkVersion`.
+For example, if your application `minSdkVersion` is **19**, you should use `database-v19` artifact.
+This way, you will be using a smaller database that only includes devices supporting API level 19 or higher.

 **Note:** The database is included separately in case you want to use a different one, or make your own.